craftercms/docs/source/developers/cook-books/how-tos/integrating-crafter-cms-with-gitlab.rst

 :is-up-to-date: True

-.. index:: Integrating Crafter CMS with GitLab
+.. index:: Integrating CrafterCMS with GitLab

 .. _integrating-crafter-cms-with-gitlab:

 ===================================
-Integrating Crafter CMS with GitLab
+Integrating CrafterCMS with GitLab
 ===================================

-This section details how to create a new project in GitLab and then start a new project in Crafter CMS in a way that connects to GitLab as an upstream remote repository.
+This section details how to create a new project in GitLab and then start a new project in CrafterCMS in a way that connects to GitLab as an upstream remote repository.

 ---------------------------------------------
 Create a New Project and Connect it to GitLab